How YOU view and define learning has a tremendous impact on how you approach homeschooling your kids.

 At HomeSchool ThinkTank, we think every parent should read Dumbing Us Down, by John Taylor Gatto.
 The late Mr. Gatto taught in public schools for decades and shares a perspective that should not be overlooked.

 Now that you’ve taken time to consider both the current and historical definitions of education, it’s important to consider what education means to you.

 Video: How Teenagers Learn

 Columbia University Zuckerman Institute Video

-Daphna Shohamy, a neuroscientist at Columbia’s Zuckerman Institute, has confirmed remarkable differences in the brains of teenagers as they compare to the adult brain.
+Daphna Shohamy, a neuroscientist at Columbia’s Zuckerman Institute, has confirmed remarkable differences in the young brains of teenagers as they compare to the adult brain.

 Watch the video above to learn more about the teenage brain.